 Common core values include:

 How to Check the Fit of your Core Values with your Company

 So, you’ve had a brainstorming session, chosen a few Core Values and now want to check their fit with your company.
 A few easy questions to find out if you have the right key values are as follows:

 - If they were losing your company profit, would you still keep them?

 - Would you fire someone if they weren’t showing these values?

 - Will these still fit with your business in 10 years time?

-If the answer to any of the above questions is ‘No’, it might be worth reassessing them as the answer to all three questions should ultimately be yes.
-This is often an iterative process, being fine-tuned with each subsequent amendment until the final list is produced.
+If the answer to any of the above questions is ‘No’, reassess them.
+The answer to all three questions should ultimately be yes.
+This is an iterative process, fine-tuned with each subsequent amendment until the final list is produced.